lucky7xz/drako/README.md

 ### `[DEMO WILL BE HERE]`

-The terminal is a realm of immense power, but also of entropy.
-Commands are forgotten, workflows fracture, and focus is lost to the noise. **Drako** is a **TUI-Deck launcher** that imposes structure, transforming your terminal into a disciplined, grid-based command center.
+The terminal is a realm of immense power, but also of high entropy.
+Commands are forgotten, workflows fracture, and focus is lost to the noise. **Drako** is a **TUI-Deck launcher** that enables structure, transforming your terminal into a disciplined, grid-based command center.

 ## 🚀 Quick Start